Jonothen099/Jonothen099/README.md

 ## [Recent News](https://github.com/Jonothen099/RecentNews)
 This app offers a list of recent news headlines wiht corresponding points/votes, scroll through to see more, or tap on a headline to read the full article in an in app webview style.
- > Disclaimer: This app is created by following Angela Yu IOS course.
+ > Disclaimer: This app is created by following Angela Yu AppBrewery IOS Bootcamp Course

 ![Screenshot 2022-12-21 at 2 16 22 pm](https://user-images.githubusercontent.com/96099265/208812701-92fea762-d914-4676-806b-93756b1225d6.png)